 - Details about approvals or other consents that may be required (for example, OH&S arrangements).

-Applicants should note that an authorisation to undertake mineral exploration on Commonwealth land does not carry with it any implication that the Governor-General will subsequently authorise mining activities on the land, whether by the applicant or by any other person or entity.
+Applicants should note that an authorisation to undertake mineral exploration on relevant land does not carry with it any implication that the Governor-General will subsequently authorise mining activities on the land, whether by the applicant or by any other person or entity.

 There are no application fees, and all applications are dealt with in order of receipt.

 Information about current State and Territory requirements for exploration and mining activities on land located within that State or Territory should also be obtained.

 How an application for mineral exploration is considered

 The Commonwealth’s land use practice generally favours multiple uses of relevant land, including exploration and mining activities wherever this is compatible with the Commonwealth’s use of the relevant land.

 Once an application seeking access to relevant land (to explore or to mine) has been received, Finance will consult relevant Commonwealth, State and Territory agencies about the application.

 The Commonwealth agencies that are typically consulted include: